Your Employee Assistance Program is a support service that can help you take the first step toward change.

 Like bullying, sexual harassment is about power.
 If someone is saying or doing unwanted or unwelcome things of a sexual or gender-related nature, you are experiencing sexual harassment.
 Sexual harassment may include:

 While women are most often the victims, sexual harassment can also be directed at men.
 Incidents are often perpetrated by authority figures, such as managers or clients who take advantage of the victim's vulnerable position.
-Sexual harassment might include one isolated case, or it can be behaviour that occurs repeatedly over a longer period of time.
+Sexual harassment might include one isolated case, or it can be behavior that occurs repeatedly over a longer period of time.

 What is Discrimination?

-Discrimination is a form of harassment that occurs when someone is treated differently or unfairly because of a personal characteristic such as skin colour, race, national or ethnic origin, or religion.
-According to the Canadian Human Rights Commission, discrimination can include, “Not being hired, losing a job, being paid less, or not getting a promotion or some other work benefit … different or unfair treatment."
+Discrimination is a form of harassment that occurs when someone is treated differently or unfairly because of a personal characteristic such as skin color, race, national or ethnic origin, or religion.

-Behaviour that demeans, humiliates or embarrasses, and which is unwelcome, such as racial slurs or jokes, is considered discrimination.
+Behavior that demeans, humiliates or embarrasses, and which is unwelcome, such as racial slurs or jokes, is considered discrimination.
 Discrimination can be emotionally devastating to the victim and can poison a workplace environment.

-How to Deal with Harassment
+How to deal with harassment

-Any type of bullying, intimidation or discriminatory behaviour is an infringement on your rights and contributes to an unhealthy workplace.
+Any type of bullying, intimidation or discriminatory behavior is an infringement on your rights and contributes to an unhealthy workplace.
 It is therefore important to acknowledge and deal with this issue to prevent it from occurring again in the future.